 Questions & Answers

-what about the chips from cutting? where did they go? inside the cylinder?
+What about the chips from cutting the new threads?
+Where do they go inside the cylinder?

 © 2018 hardlymoving